 The Sprouted NZYMES Formula vs. SOY Concerns:

-Because our NZYMES® formula is primarily sprout-derived, it avoids the trypsin inhibitors found in raw soybeans which can disrupt the digestive tract.
+Because our NZYMES® formula is primarily sprout-derived, it avoids the trypsin inhibitors found in raw soybeans which can, under certain conditions, cause disruption within the digestive tract.

 NZYMES® Live Nutritional Soy Profile: